January History, Trivia and Fun Facts

 1863 – Woodpulp paper was first used in the US for a printed newspaper by the Boston Morning Herald of Boston.

-1870 - The Donkey was 1st used as symbol of Democratic Party, in Harper's Weekly, drawn by Thomas Nast.
+1870 – The Donkey was 1st used as the symbol of the Democratic Party, in Harper’s Weekly, drawn by Thomas Nast.

 1889 – The Coca-Cola Company, then known as the Pemberton Medicine Company, was incorporated in Atlanta.

 1895 – Tchaikovsky’s ballet “Swan Lake” premiered in St. Petersburg.

 1919 – The Boston Molasses Disaster – a huge vat of molasses broke open at the Purity Distilling Company and flooded a Boston neighborhood.
 21 were killed.